 1. Introduction.
 Scaling of standard eigenvalue problems $Ax = \lambda x$ is a well established technique that is implemented in the LAPACK routine xGEBAL.
-It goes back to work by Osborne, Parlett and Reinsch [14, 15].
-The idea is to find a diagonal matrix D that scales the rows and columns of $A \in \mathbb{C}^{n \times n}$ in a given norm such that where $e_i$ is the ith unit vector.
+It goes back to work by Osborne, Parlett and Reinsch [11, 12].
+The idea is to find a diagonal matrix D that scales the rows and columns of $A \in \mathbb{C}^{n \times n}$ in a given norm such that where e_i is the ith unit vector.
 This is known as balancing.
-LAPACK uses the 1-norm.
+LAPACK uses the 1norm.
 Balancing matrix rows and columns can often reduce the effect of rounding errors on the computed eigenvalues.
-However, as Watkins demonstrated [19], there are also cases in which balancing can lead to a catastrophic increase of the errors in the computed eigenvalues.
+However, as Watkins demonstrated [16], there are also cases in which balancing can lead to a catastrophic increase of the errors in the computed eigenvalues.

-For generalized eigenvalue problems (GEPs) $Ax = \lambda Bx$ a scaling technique proposed by Ward [18] is implemented in the LAPACK routine xGGBAL.
-Its aim is to find diagonal matrices $D_1$ and $D_2$ such that the elements of $D_1AD_2$ and $D_1BD_2$ are scaled as equal in magnitude as possible.
+For generalized eigenvalue problems (GEPs) $Ax = \lambda Bx$ a scaling technique proposed by Ward [15] is implemented in the LAPACK routine xGGBAL.
+Its aim is to find diagonal matrices D_1 and D_2 such that the elements of D_1AD_2 and D_1BD_2 are scaled to the same order of magnitude.

-A different approach for the scaling of GEPs is proposed by Lemonnier and Van Dooren [11].
+A different approach for the scaling of GEPs is proposed by Lemonnier and Van Dooren [9].
 In Section 5 we will come back to this.
 It is interesting to note that the default behavior of LAPACK (and also of MATLAB) is to scale nonsymmetric standard eigenvalue problems but not to scale GEPs.